 Typically, higher values of \(\phi_0\) correlate with more intricate evolutionary processes, as demonstrated in Fig.~\ref{fig:lam0.1max}.
-Significantly, a special solution with a relatively low \(\phi_0\) value characterized by \(\phi_0 = 3.27556524203\) exhibits surprisingly complex oscillatory behavior in the initial phase of the dilaton field's evolution, as illustrated in Figure~\ref{fig:single_plot}.
+Significantly, a special solution with a relatively low \(\phi_0\) value characterized by \(\phi_0= 3.27556524203\) exhibits surprisingly complex oscillatory behavior in the initial phase of the dilaton field's evolution, as illustrated in Fig.~\ref{fig:single_plot}.
 In contrast to the previously analyzed scenario with \(\phi_0 = 5.86668919670\), where a higher \(\phi_0\) value was expected to result in greater complexity, this particular case, despite its lower \(\phi_0\) value, exhibits a more complex oscillatory pattern in the initial phase of its evolution.
 Specifically, the amplitude of the dilaton field \(\phi(\tau)\) initially increases and then decreases, taking a longer duration to stabilize at a lower value.
-This intricate oscillatory behavior during the initial phase suggests that the dynamic evolution of the dilaton field can be highly complex even at relatively lower \(\phi_0\) values, which contradicts the intuitive hypothesis that the parameter magnitude is the sole determinant of evolutionary complexity, thereby providing novel observational perspectives and theoretical insights.
+This intricate oscillatory behavior during the initial phase suggests that the dynamic evolution of the dilaton field can be highly complex even at relatively lower \(\phi_0\) values, which contradicts the intuitive hypothesis that the parameter magnitude is the sole determinant of evolutionary complexity, thereby providing novel theoretical insights.
 Such complexity may have important implications for the stability and geometric configuration of wormhole solutions, offering novel insights into the study of their physical properties.

-The dynamic characteristics of the action further indicate that solutions with richer oscillatory features are more physically viable due to their lower action values, suggesting a preference for such configurations in quantum gravitational processes.
-These results are instrumental for comprehending the stability and geometric progression of wormhole solutions.These findings not only expand the solution space of wormhole solutions in modified gravity theories but also provide critical dynamical benchmarks for exploring spacetime topology changes in quantum cosmology.
+The dynamic characteristics of the action further indicate that solutions with richer oscillatory features are more probabilistically significant due to their lower action values, suggesting a preference for such configurations in quantum gravitational processes.
+These results help understand the stability and geometric progression of wormhole solutions.
+These findings expand the solution space of wormhole solutions in modified gravity theories and provide critical dynamical benchmarks for exploring spacetime topology changes in quantum cosmology.